anoop-panakool/kubernetes-lab/Readme.md

 ### kubernetes Lab & Project Files .

-All these Labs were tested on `Docker Desktop for MacOs & Cloud`.
+All these Labs were tested on `On-Premises` & `Cloud(GCP, Amazon)`.
 And should work on other kubernetes environments as well.

 To Setup `Docker Desktop for Windows` on your system, make sure your system has following pre-requisites: